Skip to main content

 --flowcell-id

-Use --flowcell-id to overwrite the flow cell ID in RunParameters.json with another flow cell ID.
-You can use this argument to add a missing flow cell ID.
+Use --flowcell-id to overwrite the flow cell ID in the RunParameters.json file with another flow cell ID.
+Also, you can use this argument to add a missing flow cell ID.
+Replace FLOWCELL_ID with your flow cell ID.

 --force-index-orientation

 Use --force-index-orientation to perform demultiplexing without detecting the index sequence orientation.
-When used, Bases2Fastq applies the orientation recorded in the run manifest.
+When used, Bases2Fastq applies the orientation that is recorded in the run manifest.

 bases2fastq /input /output --force-index-orientation